 The Editorial Team of The Handbook of Universal Foresight

-Rafael Popper (PhD) – Principal Scientist at VTT and Director of Executive Education on Foresight at the Manchester Institute of Innovation Research (MIoIR) in The University of Manchester since 2002.
+Rafael Popper (PhD) – Director of the Łukasiewicz – Centre for Foresight and Internationalisation (CFI).
+Dr. Popper is also Scientific and Foresight Advisor at the Łukasiewicz Research Network (ŁRN) in Poland, Founder and Director of Futures Diamond Ltd in the United Kingdom, Director of Executive Education in Foresight at the Manchester Institute of Innovation Research (MIOIR) of the University of Manchester in the UK, and Adjunct Professor in Futures Studies, Foresight and Innovation Management at the Finland Futures Research Centre of the University of Turku in Finland.
 He is trained as an economist, foresight methodologist, innovation policy analyst, and IT systems architecture designer.
 In 2008, Dr Popper was a member of the High Level Expert Group (HLEG) on European Research Area (ERA) Rationales.
 He has been Scientific Director of the EU funded iKNOW project interconnecting STI knowledge shaping ERA.
 He also leads the mapping of forward-looking activities of the European Foresight Platform (EFP).
 In 2009, he received two Emerald Literati Network Awards for Excellence for his outstanding and highly commended publications in the foresight area.
 He is also co-editor of an Edward Elgar’s Book of the Month: “The Handbook of Technology Foresight” (2008), which has been translated to Spanish in 2011.

 Lonny J Avi Brooks is an Associate Professor in the Department of Communication at California State University, East Bay, in strategic communication where he piloted the integration of futures thinking into the communication curriculum for the last fifteen years.
 Emerging in recent years as a leading voice of Afrofuturism 2.0, Brooks contributes prolifically to journals, conferences and anthologies on the subject, and is executive producer/co-creator, with Ahmed Best, of The Afrofuturist Podcast.
 He is the lead co-editor for the December 2019 special issue of the Journal of Futures Studies: “When is Wakanda?
 Afrofuturism & Dark Speculative Futurity”.
 He is lead organizer in Oakland and advisory board member for the Black Speculative Arts Movement (BSAM), co-founded by Reynaldo Anderson, a national, global movement dedicated to celebrating the Black imagination.
 He is Creative Director for California BSAM Futures (launching soon), using gaming for imaginative, futures, action-oriented thinking.
 He has a passion for creating games to envision social justice futures including black and queer liberation from the recently launched game events like Afro-Rithms From The Future to United Queerdom and Futurescope.
 He and his co-game designer Eli Kosminsky are committed to articulating emerging new future visions for traditionally underrepresented voices.